DrKRR/Basic-Research-on-Raspberry-Pi-Pico-2/README.md

 > [!NOTE]
 I could not get the Schottky diode (PMEG8010ELR) mentioned in Raspberry Pi Pico2 Datasheet.<br>
-The datasheet mentions that this diode is must.
+The datasheet mentions that this diode is must [Ref:Page 17](https://datasheets.raspberrypi.com/pico/pico-2-datasheet.pdf).<br>
 In my case I have powered the board using [external USB power bank](https://github.com/DrKRR/Build-Your-own-Power-Bank-for-your-Travel-and-IoT-Projects)